 And there’s more to it than simply covering up the pain.
 Toradol, like other NSAIDs, has serious side effects, which most patients, NFL players included, are unaware of when they begin taking the drug.

 Remember Newberry, who said the drug made him feel like Superman?
 He’s now suffering from stage 3 kidney failures that doctors believe was caused by Toradol.[iv]
 Aside from kidney failure, Toradol has also been linked to:

 - Liver damage

 - Gastrointestinal bleeding

 - Inhibited platelet function, which creates a danger of brain bleeding (especially troublesome for NFL players who suffer head injuries)

 - Serious skin reactions, including Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN), which can be fatal

-Taking Toradol or any other NSAID or painkiller carries significant risks.
+Taking Toradol or any other NSAID or pain reliever carries significant risks and potential side effects.
 You can die from taking these drugs, and, in fact, tens of thousands of people die every year[v] (and 107,000 are hospitalized[vi]) from NSAID use!